 In March 2020, the American Heart Association put out an unprecedented rapid response call for cardiovascular/ cerebrovascular research proposals to address the growing crisis of the COVID-19 pandemic.
 Because of the urgency of this issue, the focus was on innovative, highly impactful short-term proposals (9-12 months) that can show progress within the period of this award.
 The AHA funded 17 of awards, each ranging from $75,000 to $200,000, and a nationwide Coordinating Center.

-The four centers in the AHA Health Technologies & Innovation Strategically Focused Research Network received supplemental funding for short-term special projects to focus on rapid technology solutions to address the COVID-19 pandemic crisis, in addition to their original grants.
+In addition, the four centers that comprise the AHA Health Technologies & Innovation Strategically Focused Research Network received supplemental funding for short-term special projects to focus on rapid technology solutions to address the COVID-19 pandemic crisis.

 AHA COVID-19 Rapid Response Grant Research Teams